We understand, white spots on the face can be irritating! Be it the patches of discoloration, the small bumps or all the different forms they come in.

 Although the cause of Idiopathic guttate hypomelanosis is unknown, it is believed to be related to prolonged UV exposure.

 Topical steroids can be used to reduce skin inflammation.
 Retinoids work by stimulating cell growth and hyperpigmentation.
+The best way to prevent this skin condition is by using a sunblock. (remove and remove fifth citation)

 Was this Article helpful?